-Indian Institute of Technology Hyderabad announces second cohort of AI and Emerging Technologies Program in association with TalentSprint
+Indian Institute of Technology Hyderabad Announces Second Cohort of AI and Emerging Technologies Program in Association With TalentSprint

+• 6 month program for college students and young professionals includes five week bootcamp by top IIT Professors at the IIT Hyderabad campus in 2020 summer • Designed for college students and young professionals aspiring for high end tech careers and international PG programs

 The Indian Institute of Technology Hyderabad has announced the second cohort of Professional Certification Program in Artificial Intelligence and Emerging Technologies for college students and young professionals in association with TalentSprint.

-Hyderabad (Telangana) [India], Feb 24 (ANI/BusinessWire India): The Indian Institute of Technology Hyderabad has announced the second cohort of Professional Certification Program in Artificial Intelligence and Emerging Technologies for college students and young professionals in association with TalentSprint.
-The hybrid program will be for six months and will include a five-week boot camp at IIT Hyderabad with residential option.
+The hybrid program will be for six months and will include a five-week bootcamp at IIT Hyderabad with residential option.
 The program will cover AI, IoT, Blockchain, Quantum Computing and other emerging technologies.

-The year 2020 will be a pivotal year in AI-related employment dynamics, according to Gartner, Inc, as artificial intelligence (AI) will become a positive job motivator.
+The year 2020 will be a pivotal year in AI-related employment dynamics, according to Gartner, Inc., as artificial intelligence (AI) will become a positive job motivator.
 Gartner predicts that AI will create 2.3M jobs.
 NASSCOM predicts that India needs an additional 140,000 AI professionals from colleges by 2021.
-This program endeavours to bridge the gap and provides IIT edge to non-IIT students in building AI expertise.
+This program endeavors to bridge the gap and provides IIT edge to non-IIT students in building AI expertise.

-The six-month hybrid program is priced at Rs 200,000, Limited seats start from March 14, 2020.
+The six month hybrid program is priced at Rs.
+200,000, Limited seats; Starts March 14, 2020.
 Applications are invited from college students across India and the selection is through an online test.
 Applications are invited till March 9, 2020.
-This story is provided by BusinessWire India.
-ANI will not be responsible in any way for the content of this article.
-(ANI/BusinessWire India)
+More details about the program can be found at https://ai.iith.ac.in/profprog/ or https://iithyderabad.talentsprint.com/aiet/.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)